kdmom/frontend-nanodegree-arcade-game/README.md

 If you are hit by a bug the player is reset back to start and ready to attempt to cross again.
 The bugs will not go in the grass so you are safe there.

+The game is started when you load index.html into your browser.
+The game only recognizes the arrow keys, so use those to move your player up, down, left, or right.
+The player is not allowed to move off the game board.

 Good Luck!